ivsoan/timeout/README.md

 **Introduction**

-`timeout-0.0.1` is a Python library that provides an easy-to-use `@timeout()` decorator to add timeout limits to any Python function.
+`timeout` is a Python library that provides an easy-to-use `@timeout()` decorator to add timeout limits to any Python function.
 If the function does not complete execution within the specified time, it will be forcibly terminated and a `TimeoutError` exception will be raised.
 The library leverages the `multiprocessing` module to safely terminate timed-out functions without blocking the main process.

 **Features**